-Cosmo and Silvia stop in Gallup, New Mexico after a day of driving for dinner.
-Founded in 1881 as a railhead for the Atlantic and Pacific Railroad, today Gallup is the most populous city between Albuquerque and Flagstaff, and about one-third of the population has Native American roots.
-Surrounded by rugged terrain, the small downtown of Gallup contains a number of trading posts, galleries, hotels and restaurants.
+After a long day of driving, Cosmo and Silvia stop in Gallup, New Mexico for dinner.
+Founded in 1881 as a railhead for the Atlantic and Pacific Railroad, Gallup is now the largest city between Albuquerque and Flagstaff, with roughly one-third of its population identifying as Native American.
+Surrounded by rugged terrain, the city’s quaint downtown features trading posts, art galleries, hotels, and restaurants, offering travelers a taste of Southwest culture.

 They stayed in a small motel at the edge of the Texas border.
 They both wanted to make it to New Mexico but neither could drive any further, and Silvia told Cosmo he should see the New Mexico welcome sign in the daylight.
 And she was right.
 It was bright yellow and went perfectly with the brilliant, shining light in the sky.
 The light here was nothing like he had ever seen before.
 It was something beyond bright, and it made him feel new and clean inside.
 Thoughts about the text he got from Dario and about going back early had all been erased, as if the desert sun had burnt them clean from his mind.
 Going forward felt like the only way to go for now.